marc-hanheide/qdrant_file_scanner/README.md

 - **Vector Storage**: Generates embeddings and stores them in Qdrant vector database
 - **Change Detection**: Only reprocesses files when they actually change
 - **Static Files Optimization**: Skip hash checks for directories with static content to dramatically improve performance on network filesystems
+- **Semantic Directory Understanding**: Configure semantic descriptions for directories to help AI assistants understand content types
 - **Chunking**: Intelligently splits large documents into smaller chunks
 - **Configurable**: YAML-based configuration for all settings
 - **Search CLI**: Comprehensive command-line tool for searching and managing documents
-- **MCP Server**: Model Context Protocol server for integration with AI assistants
+- **MCP Server**: Model Context Protocol server for integration with AI assistants with intelligent directory targeting

 ## Installation